Nikhat, Manisha advance to pre-quarterfinals of Women's World Boxing Championships | Sports-Games

 ''My strategy for today was to dominate the round as she (Roumaysa) was the top seed.
 There is an advantage of seeding.
 I did not get a seeding.
 If I beat the top seeds, it sets an impression on the judges,'' Nikhat said after the bout.

-She will now take on Mexico's Herrera Alvarez Fatima in what will be a rematch of last edition's round of 32 bout.

 Manisha, on the hand, made an aggressive start.
 She danced around the ring, dominating the bout.
-She mixed offence and defence, and countered her opponent by maintaining safe distance.
-With the crowd chanting her name, Manisha played with confidence as she patiently waited for the right time to land a punch.
-"While we had planned the strategy for this bout beforehand, the coaches' advise in between the bout helped me understand the opposition's mindset, land my punches perfectly and conserve my energy,'' said Manisha.
+She mixed offence and defence, fighting from a distance.
+With the crowd chanting her name, Manisha played with confidence as she patiently waited for the right time to punch her opponent.

-She will be going head-to-head against Nur Elif Turhan of Turkey in the next round.

-On Monday, Tokyo Olympics bronze medallist Lovlina Borgohain (75kg), Sakshi Chaudhary (52kg) and Preeti (54kg) will take the ring for their pre-quarters bouts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)